Strong Secrecy for Cooperative Broadcast Channels: Proofs

-where:\\ (a) is by \eqref{EQ:SD_converse_Fano} and by the mutual information chain rule;\\ (b) is a telescoping identity;\\ (c) follows from the definition of $W_i$;\\ (d) is due to the mutual information chain rule and the definition of $W_i$ (second term), and because $M_{12}$ is defined by $Y_1^n$ (third term).
+where:\\ (a) uses \eqref{EQ:SD_converse_Fano} and the mutual information chain rule;\\ (b) is a telescoping identity;\\ (c) follows from the definition of $W_i$;\\ (d) is due to the mutual information chain rule and the definition of $W_i$ (second term), and because $M_{12}$ is defined by $Y_1^n$ (third term).

 Combining \eqref{EQ:SD_converse_0UB_final1a} with \eqref{EQ:SD_converse_r2UB3}, yields

 where:\\ (a) is because conditioning cannot increase entropy;\\ (b) uses the definition of $W_i$;\\ (c) is by the non-negativity of mutual information.